-Most of us love baked goods with pumpkin… pumpkin bread, pumpkin muffins, pumpkin cookies… fall is the season for pumpkins, after all.
-I am excited just thinking about baking up some of my favorite pumpkin staples.
-In the meantime, I came across a recipe I’ve kept for years in my collection of “stuff I want to bake.”
+I came across a recipe I’ve kept for years in my collection of “stuff I want to bake.”
 The recipe features sweet potatoes instead of pumpkins, and I knew I’d have to give it a go.
-Oh, my… it’s hard to put into words how delicious these sweet potato goodies are.
-Is there seriously a full cup of real sweet potatoes in there?!
+Oh, my… it’s hard to put into words how delicious these sweet potato muffins are.

 1 cup all purpose flour